 Too Many Network Antennas?
-Here's How to Choose the Right One
+How to Choose the Right One

-Consider these five key factors to find the perfect network antenna for your needs.
+Here are five key factors to consider when selecting the perfect network antenna for your needs.

 Select options and limit the number of products